irrdnet/irrd/docs/users/queries/graphql.rst

 query.
 However, the specific purposes queries are much more efficient, both in query execution and output format.

-There are much fewer types of queries than in whois, because the queries themselves are much more flexible.
+The GraphQL API only has few queries compared to whois, because the queries themselves are much more flexible.
 Particularly, the ``rpslObjects`` query is the most feature rich, allowing advanced and complex queries on RPSL data.
 This document walks through the various